 Previous cataract surgery technologies provided only one focal point, leaving people dependent upon reading glasses or bifocals.
 Recent advancements in multifocal technology now make it possible for you to read without magnifying glasses while still seeing objects at a distance.
 These lenses are not for everyone and some additional testing will need to be done to determine if you are a candidate for these advanced technology lenses.
 Talk with your eye doctor if you’re interested in multifocal correction lenses.

 Toric interocular lenses

 Today’s Cataract patient demands excellent vision after surgery.
-People with astigmatism (irregular shape of cornea that requires glasses for correction) may elect for a lens that addresses astigmatism providing distance, and in some cases intermediate vision.
+People with astigmatism (irregular shape of the cornea that requires glasses for correction) may elect for a lens that addresses astigmatism providing distance and in some cases intermediate vision.
 The most advanced method of distance vision correction uses a lens called a Toric lens.
 The Toric lens incorporates unique optics to compensate for specific deficiencies in your vision.
 Astigmatism correction may be the best choice for you if you would like to further improve your quality of vision and reduce your dependency on glasses.

 Learn More About Cataract Treatment Options